WWE Friday Night Smackdown preview: The lineup for tonight's Fox show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s WWE Friday Night Smackdown television show.

--Sami Zayn hosts In Zayn with guests Shinsuke Nakamura and Rick Boogs.
+–The contract signing for Ronda Rousey and Naomi vs. Charlotte Flair and Sonya Deville at Elimination Chamber.

-Powell’s POV: The rules for the Dungeon Style match are that it can only be won by pinfall or submission.
-Smackdown will be held tonight in New Orleans, Louisiana at Smoothie King Center.
+Powell’s POV: Smackdown was taped last week in New Orleans, Louisiana at Smoothie King Center due to the crew traveling to Saudi Arabia for tomorrow’s Elimination Chamber event.
 Join me for our weekly live review of Smackdown as it airs on Fox at 7CT/8ET.
 Dot Net Members will hear my same night audio review.

-We are looking for reports from tonight’s Smackdown taping in New Orleans.
-If you are going to the show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment